MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-determine-if-outlook-downloaded-only-the-header-of-a-message.md

 ---
-title: "How to Determine if Outlook Downloaded Only the Header of a Message"
+title: "Determine if Outlook Downloaded Only the Header of a Message"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer